sansani/appthemer-crowdfunding/readme.txt

 Features of the plugin include:

 * Crowd fund anything you want!
-* Front-end form submission to easily collect campaign information.
+* Frontend form submission to easily collect campaign information.
 * Compatible with Stripe & PayPal Adaptive Payments API for pre-approved purchases.
 When a person commits to funding your project they are only charged if your campaign reaches its pre-defined goal.
 * Compatible with all standard payment gateways that Easy Digital Downloads supports, i.e Stripe, PayPal Pro/Express (payments will be charged immediately).
 * Works both as a donation plugin and a Crowdfunding plugin.